Last updated on August 19th, 2022 at 11:12 pm

-A reader forwarded me a recent newsletter that was sent out by the JPMA (Juvenile Products Manufacturers Association, Inc) to it’s subscribers bashing the bans on BPA taking effect in the country and in Canada.
-In a word they quote it “Nonsense.”
-Or my favorite “unscientific hysteria”.
-JPMA quotes “Nonsense.
+A reader forwarded me a recent newsletter that was sent out by the JPMA (Juvenile Products Manufacturers Association, Inc) to its subscribers bashing the bans on BPA taking effect in the country and in Canada.
+In a word, they quote it “Nonsense.”
+Or my favorite “unscientific hysteria.”
+JPMA quotes, “Nonsense.
 Not only is there no good evidence that BPA locked into plastic can hurt people, it actually saves lives by stopping botulism.
-They also quote the American Council on Science and Health which has poo poo’ed BPA’s dangers in the past.
-Interesting that the report found quotes from the one organization that disagrees on the safety of BPA.
-(The American Council on Science and Health are also a nonprofit organization that relies on donations… hmm, I wonder who donates?)
+They also quote the American Council on Science and Health, which has poo pooed BPA’s dangers in the past.
+Interesting that the report found quotes from one organization that disagrees with the safety of BPA.
+(The American Council on Science and Health is also a nonprofit organization that relies on donations… hmm, I wonder who donates?)

 - Yale School of Medicine: Found that BPA affected brain function and caused mood disorders in monkeys (perhaps someone should tell Yale that they don’t count as scientists)